 Through the NSW Department of Planning and Environment’s Parramatta Road Urban Amenity Improvement Program, the City of Canada Bay and Burwood Council have been allocated funding to build a cycleway from Burwood Park to Queen Elizabeth Park.

 The City of Canada Bay’s responsibility is to undertake the works from Parramatta Road to Queen Elizabeth Park on the western side of Broughton Street.
 These works are anticipated to commence in July 2019.

-New 0.4km cycleway enabling a continual cycleway from Burwood Park to Queen Elizabeth Park
+New 1.1km cycleway enabling a continual cycleway from Burwood Park to Queen Elizabeth Park, with the City of Canada Bay responsible to the deliver the 0.4km section from Parramatta Road to Queen Elizabeth Park

 New avenue plantings in Park Avenue with Lophotemon confertus (Brushbox)

 Reconfiguration of the pedestrian crossing on the southern side of the Burton Street intersection